 From a rhetorical perspective, Hoffmann's text begins with an ellipsis and hyperbole.
 In other words, the formulation of the first two lines is incomplete and exaggerated.
 It is not clear whether Germany is loved or placed above everything.
 Are these lines intended to express longing for a German nation state or claim its supremacy?
 The following lines do not provide any more clarity, because both patriotism and national superiority can depend on the people uniting fraternally to defend their country.
 Regarding the exaggeration, the word "everything" denotes either that which is important to a person or, quite differently, the other nations of the world.
 According to how the two lines are interpreted, they introduce either a patriotic or a nationalistic poem.

 Kernstock's verses read like a "mixture of 'Gott erhalte' and the Deutschlandlied."
 No longer is the emperor blessed, but the "native soil" ("Heimaterde"), which was called "German homeland" ("Deutsche Heimat") in the first version of the poem.
 "German" is a descriptor also applied to the "labor" and "love" of the people who live in this "fatherland."
 It is given the name "Austria" but is described as part of a German national community.
-That Kernstock was nevertheless not allowed to call it "German-Austria," was set out under international law in the Treaty of Saint-Germain-en-Laye in 1919, which also laid down the borders of the newly created state.
+That it could not be called "German-Austria," was set out under international law in the Treaty of Saint-Germain-en-Laye in 1919, which also laid down the borders of the newly created state.
 "Austria" was now no longer a monarchy, but a democratic republic, whose merits are highlighted by the anthem's second stanza.
 Although the third stanza reminds the reader or singer of the country's history, with its exemplary forefathers, it calls on its youth to recognize and work together to establish "our Austria constructed in the retort of the dictated peace, no, our crippled Austria," as the phrased it.

 Corner of Mariahilfer and Linzer Strasse